skingry/chef/README.md

 This is my "infrastructure as code" Chef repository used to setup my media server.
 It uses [Docker](https://www.docker.com/) for containerization of the applications and [ZFS](https://en.wikipedia.org/wiki/ZFS) for the data storage layer.
 It uses various Python, C++, and .NET applications to fetch, process, organize, and deliver media.
 All of the applications talk to each other via RESTful API's.

+Each `Dockerfile` in the `Docker` directory calls a specific recipe in this Chef repo to facilitate the configuration of the container during build.
+In addition, this repository is linked to the public [Docker Hub](https://hub.docker.com/r/skingry) to allow automated builds of each of the containers when code updates are pushed.

 ## Overview of Applications
 ***

-[Couchpotato](https://couchpota.to/) is a Python based PVR. ([Docker Code Repository](https://github.com/linuxserver/docker-couchpotato))
+[Couchpotato](https://couchpota.to/) is a Python based PVR.

 [Plex Media Server](https://en.wikipedia.org/wiki/Plex_(software)#Plex_Media_Server) is a media management tool with a "10-foot user interface".
-It organizes personal media stored on local devices. ([Docker Code Repository](https://github.com/linuxserver/docker-plex))
+It organizes personal media stored on local devices.

-[PlexPy](https://github.com/drzoidberg33/plexpy) is a Python based monitoring and tracking tool for Plex Media Server. ([Docker Code Repository](https://github.com/linuxserver/docker-plexpy))
+[PlexPy](https://github.com/drzoidberg33/plexpy) is a Python based monitoring and tracking tool for Plex Media Server.

 [Plex Cleaner](https://github.com/ngovil21/Plex-Cleaner) is a Python script for automatic deletion of consumed media on a Plex Media Server.

 [Sonarr](https://sonarr.tv/) is a PVR for newsgroup users (with limited torrent support).
-It watches for new episodes of your favorite shows and when they are posted it downloads them, sorts and renames them, and optionally generates metadata for them. ([Docker Code Repository](https://github.com/linuxserver/docker-sonarr))
+It watches for new episodes of your favorite shows and when they are posted it downloads them, sorts and renames them, and optionally generates metadata for them.

 [SABnzbd](http://sabnzbd.org/) is an open source binary Usenet reader written in Python.
-It automates, simplifies, and streamlines downloading of binary files from Usenet sources. ([Docker Code Repository](https://github.com/linuxserver/docker-sabnzbd))
+It automates, simplifies, and streamlines downloading of binary files from Usenet sources.

-[Transmission](https://www.transmissionbt.com/) is a web based BitTorrent client. ([Docker Code Repository](https://github.com/linuxserver/docker-transmission))
+[Transmission](https://www.transmissionbt.com/) is a web based BitTorrent client.

 Other applications used are: [nginx](https://www.nginx.com/) as a reverse web proxy, [Let's Encrypt](https://letsencrypt.org/) to provide signed SSL certificates for the nginx reverse proxy, and [netatalk](http://netatalk.sourceforge.net/) as a LAN based file sharing server.